VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Figure 26: Relationship Between GIS SPAN (Geometry) and Grand List SPAN.** *In Vermont parcel data, the stacked method is recommended.
 This method uses a placeholder GIS SPAN in the parcel geometry.
 In the Intersection Table, the GIS SPAN is listed for all corresponding Grand List SPANs at that parcel.*

-This creates identical polygons "stacked" on top of each other, which can be “flattened” to remove all but one polygon for each parcel for analytical purposes.
+This method creates identical polygons "stacked" on top of each other, which can be “flattened” to remove all but one polygon for each parcel for analytical purposes.
 Unlike the building footprints methods, there is no visual distinction between unlanded structures and the common land.
 Because of this, parcel geometry is simpler to maintain.

 ![image](https://github.com/user-attachments/assets/8da7e8ab-d3e0-4423-881a-1ce1e2a9d399)